quickgrid/Setup-Guide/README.md

 ```

 This will give somethis like, `http://hostname:8888/?token=<ALPHANUMERTIC_TOKEN>`.
 In the browser running, `http://localhost:8888/?token=<ALPHANUMERTIC_TOKEN>` will give accesss to jupyter notebook.
 It may take some time to load in browser for the first time.

+This way multiple terminals can be opened and anyone with ip address, ppk file will be able to access and modify jupyter notebook.